-I’m delighted to be your Energy & Climate Specialist!
-My role at OECC is to make it easy for everyone else in Dane County (especially you) to make choices that help achieve our ambitious climate goals.
-I’ve got almost 30 years of experience helping businesses and residents adopt sustainable practices.
-Prior to joining Dane County I led a nonprofit called Cool Choices and before that I led Focus on Energy, Wisconsin’s statewide energy efficiency and renewable energy program.
-I’ve a bachelor’s degree from the U of Minnesota, a master’s from UW-Madison, and a reputation for getting results.
+As the Director of the Office of Energy & Climate Change, Kathy aims to make it easy for everyone in Dane County (especially you) to make choices that help achieve our ambitious climate goals.
+Kathy has almost 30 years of experience helping businesses and residents adopt sustainable practices.
+Prior to joining Dane County, Kathy led Cool Choices where she worked with local governments and private businesses on sustainability efforts for about ten years.
+Before that she led Focus on Energy, Wisconsin’s statewide energy efficiency and renewable energy program.
+Kathy has a Bachelor’s degree from the University of Minnesota, a Master’s from UW-Madison, and a reputation for getting results.
+Contact Kathy.